 Information for Faculty

-Requisitions submitted by the due date keep the Western Associated Students Bookstore compliant with the Higher Education Opportunity Act (HEOA) and Washington State's requirements.
-The HEOA stipulates that students must have access to course material information when making course decisions during registration.
-For additional information pertaining to these policies please reference the following links: HEOA, WAC, RCW.
+The Western AS Bookstore posts textbook adoptions at least 4 weeks prior to the start of the classes to keep compliant with the Higher Education Opportunity Act (HEOA) and Washington State's requirements.
+These policies stipulate that students must have access to course material informaion when making course decisions during registration.
+For additional information, please reference the HEOA, 516-40 WAC, and RCW 28B.10.590.

 If you have any further questions, please contact us, our team is happy to help!